shankerl-simformsolutions/aws-node/README.md

-# Deploy Nodejs project to Amazon EC2 with Github Actions
+# Deploy Nodejs project to Amazon EC2 using Github Actions

 ## After successfully connecting github to remote server follow this commands